Mechanical Engineering Interview Questions And Ans.

 Fluid Mechanics Important Questions

 Q 1 What is Ideal Fluid?

 Ans.
-A fluid which is incompressible and is having no viscosity is known as ideal fluid.
+A fluid that is incompressible and is having no viscosity is known as an ideal fluid.

-Ideal fluid is only an imaginary fluid as all the fluids, which exists have some viscosity.
+Ideal fluid is only an imaginary fluid as all the fluids, which exist have some viscosity.

 Q.2 What is surface tension?

 Ans.
-Surface tension is define as line force per unit length.
+Surface tension is defined as a line force per unit length.

 Ans.
-The fluid which obey the Newton's law of viscosity is known as Newtonion fluid.
-Like air, water, kerosine.
+The fluid which obeys Newton's law of viscosity is known as a Newtonian fluid.
+Like air, water, kerosene.